AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Program counter test

-The PSoC™ 6 CPU program counter R15 register is part of the CPU register set.
-To test these registers, a checkerboard test is commonly used; the addresses 0x10155555 and 0x100AAAAA must be allocated for this test.
+PSOC™ 6 Arm Cortex®-M4 CPU program counter R15 register is part of the CPU register set.
+To test this register, a checkerboard test is commonly used; the addresses 0x10155555 and 0x100AAAAA must be allocated for this test.
 0x10155555 and 0x100AAAAA represent the checkerboard bit patterns.
 Devices with reduced Flash memory size use an address that fits in the available address range.

-1. The functions that are in flash memory at different addresses are called.
-For PSoC™ 6, this can be done by using the linker script in an
+The functions that are in flash memory at different addresses are called.
+For PSOC™ 6 device, this can be done by using the linker script in an *.ldfile (for GCC_ARMcompiler).

 ) >flash =0

-4. If the values match, the PC branches to the correct location, or a WDT triggers a reset because the program execution is out of range
+If the values match, the PC branches to the correct location, or a watchdog timer (WDT) triggers a reset because the program execution is out of range

 Function